Skip to Main Content

 Boston is a mecca for foodies, with a top-notch beer scene to its own Little Italy and Chinatown.
 And of course, there's its seafood scene.
 Find delicious bites from lobstah chowder to scallops and freshly-shucked oysters throughout the best eateries in the city.

-Boston Bachelorette Party Activities & Itinerary
+Boston Bachelorette Party Itinerary and Activities

 Day 1